 How much does Payoneer cost?

 Opening a Payoneer account is free, and Payoneer offers different ways to send and receive money.

 Make a Payment

 Through Make a Payment, making and receiving payments as a Payoneer customer is free.

 Global Payment Service

-If you’re enrolled in the Global Payment Service, Payoneer will give you receiving accounts for U.S. dollars (USD), euros (EUR), the British pound (GBP) and the Japanese yen (JPY).
+If you’re enrolled in the Global Payment Service, Payoneer will give you receiving accounts for U.S. dollars (USD), euros (EUR), British pounds (GBP) and Japanese yens (JPY).
 This way, you can receive different currencies.